About Europa Analytics

 Choosing not to be tracked by Piwik does not affect your navigation experience on Europa sites.

-Europa Analytics respects visitors' preference and will not track visitors which have enabled the “I do not want to be tracked” option in their web browsers.
+Europa Analytics respects visitors' preference and will not track visitors that have enabled the do not track option in their web browsers.

-- if the visitor uses a browser that has the function "do not track me" enabled by default at installation (e.g. Internet Explorer 11) the "do not track me" is not honoured.
+- if the visitor uses a browser that has a do not track function enabled by default at installation the do not track is not honoured

-- if the "do not track me" function is enabled the visitor will not be tracked.
-This is a layer on top of the opt-out mechanism and cookies.
+- if the do not track function is enabled the visitor will not be tracked: this is a layer on top of the cookies and opt-out mechanism

-- if the visitor does not have the "do not track me" option enabled and clicks on the opt-out, the cookie ‘piwik_ignore’ is stored in the browser.
-All visitors with a piwik_ignore cookie are not tracked.
+- if the visitor does not have the do not track option enabled and clicks on the opt-out, the cookie ‘piwik_ignore’ is stored in the browser.
+All visitors with a piwik_ignore cookie are not tracked

-- if the visitor has disabled all cookies from their browser, the visitor is still tracked but the data concerning the visitor is less accurate (Piwik cookies are not used).
+- if the visitor has disabled all cookies from their browser, the visitor is still tracked but the data is less accurate (Piwik cookies are not used)

 Restricted access to information

-All analytics data communication is encrypted via SSL protocol.The analytical reports generated by Europa Analytics can only be accessed through the European Commission Authentication System (ECAS) by the European Institutions staff or by duly authorised external sub-contractors, who may be required to analyse, develop and/or regularly maintain certain sites.
+All analytics data communication is encrypted via SSL protocol.The analytical reports generated by Europa Analytics can only be accessed through the European Commission Authentication System (ECAS) by European institution staff or by duly authorised external sub-contractors, who may be required to analyse, develop and/or maintain certain sites.